List of compositions by Johann Joachim Quantz

 The list of compositions by Johann Joachim Quantz was established by Horst Augsbach.
 QV stands for "Quantz Verzeichnis", and Anh. for "Anhang" (supplement) when the authenticity of the works is spurious.

 Flute sonatas

-The numbering follows the Catalogue des solos pour Sans Souci started in 1763 and continued in 1769 by the Catalogue des solos pour le Nouveau Palais that contains works of both Quantz and his student Frederick II, King of Prussia.
+The numbering follows the Catalogue des solos pour Sans Souci and the Catalogue des solos pour le Nouveau Palais that contains works of both Quantz and his student Frederick II, King of Prussia.
 These two catalogues start at number 88.
 The previous Catalogue des solos pour Potsdam containing sonatas Nos.
-1–87 was lost.
+1–87 never existed and there are no missing sonatas.
+Rather, the copyist of the catalog seems to have copied 87 concertos before turning to the sonatas, at which point he resumed with the no. 88 for the first sonata.
 The sonatas by Quantz are numbered as follows: 88–105, 142, 219–254 & 265–361.
 The 121 sonatas by Frederick II are: 106–141, 143–218 & 255–264.
 The sonatas with a Roman numeral numbering are part of the collection Sonata a flauto traverso solo e cembalo da Gio: Gioacchino Quantz.